JThomas404/terraform-hands-on-aws-70-labs/benefits-of-iac/README.md

 ## Real-World Business Value

 This lab demonstrates the foundational benefit of Infrastructure as Code—automating cloud resource provisioning across multiple availability zones with consistent configuration and teardown logic.
-By using Terraform to deploy AWS VPC resources, we reduce manual error, accelerate time-to-delivery, and enforce repeatability.
+By using Terraform to deploy AWS VPC resources, reduce manual error, accelerate time-to-delivery, and enforce repeatability.

 ---